 Instant Pot Black-Eyed Peas

-These Instant Pot Black-Eyed Peas are the easiest way you’ll ever cook dried black-eyed peas.
-With bacon and seasonings added to the pot, they’re delicious and ready in a hurry!
-They are the perfect solution for your New Years Day meal (or any meal – any day)!
+This Black Eyed Peas Instant Pot recipe is the easiest way you’ll ever cook dried black-eyed peas.
+With bacon and seasonings added right to the pot, they cook up flavorful and tender, and are ready in a hurry.
+They’re the perfect solution for your New Year’s Day meal or any meal on any day.
+Bonus, you can also use frozen peas if that’s what you have on hand.

 Instant Pot Black-eyed Peas with Bacon

 But that wasn’t happening.
-We had already thawed steaks to cook today (not at all traditional) and I had cornbread dressing thawed from the freezer (also not traditional).
+We had already thawed ribeye steaks to cook and I had cornbread dressing thawed from the freezer (also not traditional).

 To try and do at least a little bit of tradition, I had planned to soak black-eyed peas last night and simmer them all day today.
 But I forgot.